 Provide a variety of products or services and allow customers to select the desired "bundle" based on their needs.

-Example: A Cable provider also offers internet and phone services that can be purchased à la carte or as bundled offers.
+Example: A technology provider offers computing products and hosting services that can be purchased à la carte or as bundled offers.

 Associate multiple subscriptions to any single customer.
 This allows for unique billing scenarios where customers need to be billed for multiple subscriptions at different billing intervals.